 Finally, Look for Martin Lawrence Galleries.
 An art dealer, who has some of the world’s finest art up for sale.
 More on this later in the Free Art Section

 17 – Other Top Shopping Malls in Las Vegas

-Grand Canal Shoppes – In a similar Vein to the Forum Shops the Canal Shops are another Italian City Recreated, this time its Venice.
-Canals, Terraces, Piazza’s, and Squares.
+Grand Canal Shoppes – In a similar Vein to the Forum Shops the Canal Shops are another Italian City Recreated, this time it is Venice.
+Canals, Terraces, Piazza, and Squares.
 The Shoppes has it all.
-A great place to just wander around marveling at the time and effort gone into re-creating something this elaborate!
+A great place to just wander around marveling at the time and effort have gone into re-creating something this elaborate!

 Fashion Show Mall – Another monster Mall.
-The Fashion show is less dramatic and more geared to actually shopping than just browsing.
+The Fashion show is less dramatic and more geared toward actually shopping than just browsing.

 Miracle Mile – Another fairly dull and innocuous Mall.
 A great selection of shops but there is not much here if you are looking to just pass the time.
 Look out for the Indoor Rain Storm Shows, however, which are well worth checking out.
 Don’t get us wrong both the Fashion Show and Miricle Mile are GREAT Malls, they are just not great Free Activities.

 Bellagio Shops – The Shops at the Bellagio are the easiest not to spend in.
 Mainly as we can scarcely afford anything on offer.
 These are Ultra-High-End Luxury shops, Chanel, Gucci, Tiffany, and Dior for example.
 Great for window shopping!